-The card’s global acceptance should also be taken into account.
+The card’s global acceptance should be taken into account.
 Not all credit cards are accepted everywhere, and cards from some networks are accepted in more countries than others.
-Mastercard is tops, at 210 countries and territories, followed by Visa (200) and Discover (more than 180).
-American Express cards can be used in around 160 countries and territories.
+Mastercard is in the lead, with over 210 countries and territories, followed closely by Visa (over 200) and Discover (200).
+American Express cards can be used in over 160 countries and territories.

 It’s also important to note the difference between international credit cards for students and credit cards for international students.
 They’re basically the same in terms of functionality, but cards for international students aren’t just for U.S. citizens or people with a Social Security number.